mouliere-lab/FrEIA/README.md

           --max-status-checks-per-second 5 \
           -s 1_trimming.smk
 ```
-## 9. Running the FrEIA pipeline on a local machine using Snakemake and Slurm
+### Running FrEIA on a local machine using Snakemake
-Running on a local machine is not recomended as some steps may exceed ther
+Running on a local machine is not recommended as some steps may exceed available
-available resources.
+resources.
 Rules of the pipeline are run separately.
-To run a rule, first change directories
+To run a rule, first change
-into the rule's folder
+directories into the rule's folder and run snakemake with the `-s` argument
-for example `cd workflow/rules/1_preprocessing/`
-and run snakemake with the `-s` argument followed by the rule name
+followed by the rule name.

+In the Demo we are running FrEIA on a local machine.
+Expected run time: ~ 1.5 h

+#### 1. Trimming
+Change directory: `cd workflow/rules/1_preprocessing/`

-for example trim the reads by running:
+Remove sequencing adapters by running:
 ```
 snakemake --printshellcmds \
           --keep-going \